delftswa/delftswa.github.io/chapters/joomla/index.md

 ## Utopia or Dystopia
 As you buy your ticket and board the train, you wonder what will happen to the city of Joomla.
 Now such an organized and bustling city full of activity, but with many a flaw.
 Sure it has its fantastic characteristics and highlights, but will that be enough to keep the inhabitants happy?

 >One of the key features of Joomla is that it is offering more than 64 languages.
 The result of that is that creates a lot of issues to the Joomla development team.
 Many people are working on the multilingual issues (for example in [#6051](https://github.com/joomla/joomla-cms/pull/6051)).
-All these could be eliminated if only one language was offered resources are focused in other things. <br><br>
+All these could be eliminated if only one language was offered resources are focused in other things. <br/><br/>

 >On the other hand there are a lot of volunteers contributing to the project and the [Joomla Bug Squad](https://docs.joomla.org/Portal:Bug_Squad) who are helping to make a very stable CMS.
 This huge amount of volunteers make it evolve but not very quickly due to the large number of bugs and that it doesn't follow a strict roadmap.
 So what team-Joomla believes is that Joomla can extend a lot its features but first it should fix all the bugs that it faces.
 Also, they should have feasible and realistic views about their future.
 Below you can see the roadmap that Joomla wanted to follow but currently we are at March 2015 and they are still in version **3.4** and the suggested improvements are acceptable but new features remain abstract.
 In their [current roadmap](http://developer.joomla.org/cms/roadmap.html) they have adapted this.
 However, adapting a roadmap with every delay is not a solution.

 With that thought, the train stutters once and steadily increases its speed.
 You wave goodbye to your friend and decide to continue the journey on the open-source train.

 ![Roadmap](images/roadmap.png)
 _**Figure:** Joomla 2014-2015 roadmap_